-Materiality Audit scope Key audit matters For the purpose of our audit of the Group we used overall group materiality of K6.2 million, which represents approximately 5% of the Group's profit before tax.
+Materiality Audit scope Key audit matters For the purpose of our audit of the Group we used overall group materiality of K4.5 million, which represents 5% of the Group's profit before tax after adding back certain non-recurring items.
 We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial statements as a whole.
-We chose total profit before tax as, in our view, it is the metric against which the financial position of the Group is most commonly measured and is a generally accepted benchmark.
+We chose Group profit before tax because in our view, it is the metric against which the performance of the Group is most commonly measured and is a generally accepted benchmark.
 We selected 5% based on our professional judgement noting that it is also within the range of commonly acceptable related thresholds.
 We (PwC Papua New Guinea) conducted audit work over all the subsidiaries which comprise the Group consolidation.
 All subsidiaries of the Group are incorporated and operating in Papua New Guinea with the exception of one subsidiary which has operations in the Solomon Islands.
 All significant associates of the Group are incorporated and operating in Papua New Guinea and audited by PwC Papua New Guinea.
 Our audit focused on where the directors made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
-Amongst other relevant topics, we communicated the following key audit matters to the Audit and Risk Committee: Non-current asset impairment assessment Goodwill impairment assessment These matters are further described in the Key audit matters section of our report.
+Amongst other relevant topics, we communicated the following key audit matters to the Audit and Risk Committee: Non-current asset impairment assessment Goodwill impairment assessment Recovery of deferred tax assets These matters are further described in the Key audit matters section of our report.